Become An Anti-Racist Nonprofit: It’s Time!

 Why Specifically Anti-Racism Instead Of Other Types of Bigotry?

-Frequently, this work is called “diversity” or “equity, diversity, and inclusion.”
-I do this work specifically through an anti-racism lens because it is one of the most complicated and difficult forms of oppression to dismantle.
-On a crowded table, it is easy for anti-racism efforts to be pushed aside.
+Frequently, people call this work “diversity” or “equity, diversity, and inclusion.”
+We do this work specifically through an anti-racism lens because it is one of the most complicated and difficult forms of oppression to dismantle.
+Those striving to be an anti-racist nonprofit often push aside the racial piece of equity work when faced with a crowded table.
 People gravitate toward doing the easiest tasks first.
-I utilize an intersectional perspective that incorporates other forms of oppression such as patriarchy/sexism, ableism, classism, and homophobia.
+We utilize an intersectional perspective that incorporates other forms of oppression such as patriarchy/sexism, ableism, classism, and homophobia.

-The facilitation I do is suitable for both white people and people of color, since racism is something that impacts both groups.
-And I am developing a team of partners to ensure that we do this work authentically with people of all races, genders, sexual identities, ages, socioeconomic classes, abilities, and more.
+The facilitation we do is suitable for both white people and people of color, since racism is something that impacts both groups.
+And we have a team of partners who represent a diverse combination of race, gender, sexual identity, age, socioeconomic class, ability, and more.

 - A review of the history and roots of racism in the United States and how that history impacts us and our organizations today